Xantares

-İsmailcan Dörtkardeş (born 7 August 1995, Fatih), better known as XANTARES, is a Turkish professional Counter-Strike: Global Offensive player for Eternal Fire.
-He had previously played for Turkish Space Soldiers and German BIG Clan.
+İsmailcan Dörtkardeş (born 7 August 1995), better known as Xantares (stylized in all caps), is a Turkish professional Counter-Strike 2 player for Aurora Gaming.
+Playing as an entry-fragger, Xantares is considered the best Turkish FPS player.
+He started his career in Turkish Space Soldiers in 2015, where he played until late 2018.
+After signing for BIG Clan later that year, the team climbed up in HLTV's world ranking and peaked at number 1 in July 2020 after winning several tournaments.
+In August 2021, he returned to Turkey to play with Eternal Fire.

 Early and personal life

 İsmailcan Dörtkardeş was born on 7 August 1995 in Fatih, Istanbul.
 In a 2016 interview with Sabah, Dörtkardeş explained that his future teammates had to convince his parents to let him sign the contract that they all got offered by Space Soldiers.
 On 13 July 2021, he underwent a hand surgery to prevent sweating.

 Career

 Space Soldiers (2015–2018)

 Dörtkardeş joined Space Soldiers when it formed on 17 January 2015.
 In October 2016, the Turkish National CS:GO Team consisting of Dörtkardeş and other Space Soldiers players won the World Championship 2016 after beating Argentina in the grand final.
 In September 2017, Space Soldiers qualified for ESL One Cologne 2017.
 In the first match, the team beat SK Gaming, the number 1 ranked team at the time.

+In January 2018, the team qualified to the ELEAGUE Major: Boston 2018 and became the first Turkish team to qualify for a CS:GO Major.
+XANTARES, his teammates and the team got their own stickers added to the game as a result.
+Space Soldiers was eliminated without making it to the play-offs.
+The team came second in the WESG 2017 World Finals after losing to fnatic in the grand final.
+XANTARES was one of the 4 MVP candidates for the event, which went to Freddy "KRIMZ" Johansson instead.
 On 13 October 2018, all players parted their ways with Space Soldiers.
 After the release of the roster, it was speculated that the players would join SK Gaming.
 This speculation was shut down by Dörtkardeş on Twitch.